haleycab/Kansas-Biological-Survey/README.md

-# 🐟 Climate-Driven Shifts in Fish Population Dynamics Using EDM
+# 🐟 Climate-Induced Shifts in Fish Population Dynamics Using EDM

-This project investigates how climate variability—specifically the North Atlantic Oscillation (NAO)—shapes fish population dynamics in the Northeast Atlantic.
-Using **Empirical Dynamical Modeling (EDM)** and its probabilistic extension, **Gaussian Process EDM (GPEDM)**, we explore nonlinear and potentially causal links between climate and marine ecosystems.
+This project investigates how climate variability—specifically the North Atlantic Oscillation (NAO)—influences fish population dynamics in the Northeast Atlantic.
+We apply two modeling approaches: **Empirical Dynamical Modeling (EDM)** and its probabilistic extension, **Gaussian Process EDM (GPEDM)**, to explore nonlinear relationships between climate drivers and marine species abundance.

 ## 🌍 Background

-Marine ecosystems are highly sensitive to changing ocean conditions, many of which are influenced by large-scale climate patterns like the NAO.
-While the NAO is known to affect sea surface temperature and ocean circulation, its impact on individual fish species is less well characterized.
-This project addresses that gap by:

-- Assessing the NAO’s role as a **causal driver** of population dynamics
-- Simulating potential future population trends under different climate regimes
-- Contributing data-driven tools to support ecosystem-based fisheries management
+Ecological systems are influenced by many interacting variables, many of which are unmeasured or unknown.
+In marine environments, species distributions and population trends often reflect large-scale climate variability.
+The NAO, which alters sea surface temperatures, wind, and ocean mixing, plays a central role in shaping the North Atlantic marine ecosystem.
+However, its specific impact on fish populations remains difficult to quantify.

+This study focuses on understanding how the NAO affects fish abundance at the species level.
+The objective is to assess whether the NAO acts as a causal driver of population dynamics and to evaluate how species respond to different climate scenarios.

 ## 📊 Methods

-We use two complementary modeling approaches that don’t require explicit mechanistic equations:
+We use two complementary, nonlinear time series approaches:

-- **Empirical Dynamical Modeling (EDM):** A model-free framework that uses delay-coordinate embedding to forecast and infer causality
+- **Empirical Dynamical Modeling (EDM):** A model-free forecasting method that reconstructs system dynamics using time-lagged observations
-- **Gaussian Process EDM (GPEDM):** A flexible, probabilistic variant of EDM that quantifies uncertainty in forecasts and relationships
+- **Gaussian Process EDM (GPEDM):** A probabilistic version of EDM that models nonlinear dynamics as distributions over functions, allowing for uncertainty quantification

-Both methods allow us to study complex systems using only observed time series data—no assumptions about the underlying equations are needed.
+These approaches allow us to examine complex, state-dependent dynamics without needing to specify a mechanistic model of the system.

 ## 🔁 Why Delay Embedding Works: Takens' Theorem

+Ecological time series often lack complete information on all relevant drivers.
+For instance, while we may have data on the population size of a fish species, we may not have observations of its prey, competitors, or environmental conditions.
+Despite this, it is possible to model the system's dynamics.
-In ecological systems, many important variables—like prey availability, competition, or temperature—are often unmeasured.
-Takens' Theorem offers a way forward: under certain conditions, the dynamics of a system can be reconstructed using time-lagged values of just one observed variable.

-This approach captures hidden ecological influences indirectly through their effect on the target species.
-In practice, we reconstruct the system’s “attractor” and use it for forecasting and inference.
-This is the foundation of both EDM and GPEDM.
+**Takens’ Theorem** provides the theoretical foundation for this approach.
+It states that, under certain assumptions, the dynamics of a system can be reconstructed using only time-lagged values of a single observed variable.
+This means that by using lagged observations of species abundance, we can implicitly account for the effects of hidden or unmeasured variables.
+This principle is the foundation of both EDM and GPEDM.

 ## 🐠 Data

-- **Fish abundance:** Spring bottom trawl surveys from NOAA’s Northeast Fisheries Science Center (1968–2008)
+- **Fish abundance:** Spring bottom trawl survey data from NOAA’s Northeast Fisheries Science Center (1968–2008)
 - **Climate index:** Hurrell’s North Atlantic Oscillation (NAO) index
-- **Focal species:** Cod, Herring, Mackerel, and others with sufficient long-term records
+- **Species examined:** Atlantic cod, herring, mackerel, and other species with sufficiently long time series

-## 🔬 Key Findings
+## 🔬 Results Summary

-- GPEDM models that include NAO consistently outperform those without climate input
+- GPEDM models that include the NAO as an input show improved predictive performance compared to models without climate variables
-- High φ-values suggest the NAO plays a causal role in the population dynamics of multiple species
+- Strong causal signals (high φ-values) suggest that the NAO influences population dynamics in several species
-- Species show distinct responses to NAO variability, highlighting the importance of species-specific modeling in fisheries science
+- Simulations highlight species-specific responses to NAO variability, suggesting different ecological mechanisms across trophic levels

+These findings demonstrate that EDM-based approaches can be effective in identifying climate-driven dynamics in ecological systems, even when many key processes remain unmeasured.